Hire smart. L&I can help.

 Be sure to hire a registered contractor who provides you with a detailed, written bid that includes everything, including scraping, priming, at least two coats, and cleanup.
 Some contractors will leave out important items to make the bid appear unbelievably low.

 Just need a minor fix?
 Or are you installing a hot tub, hot water heater, sprinkler system or new shower?
 Make sure you hire a licensed plumbing contractor.
 Only licensed plumbing contractors can bid on plumbing projects, send certified plumbers to jobs, and perform other plumbing-related contractor tasks.

 Plumbers are state-certified after hundreds of hours of classroom and on-the-job apprenticeship training.

-In fact, the training is so critical, your homeowner's policy might not cover any damage caused by an uncertified plumber.
+In fact, the training is so critical, your homeowner's policy might not cover any damage caused by an unlicensed plumber.

 Roof need repairs?